↓

 October 23 2017

 A new owner of an older 8SE asked me what I thought were the priority accessories to get to go with the stock package (mount, OTA, and 25 mm Plossl).
-I thought it would be an easy answer, and then realized it is almost as difficult to answer as what scope would be best for someone.… Read the rest
+I thought it would be an easy answer, and then realized it is almost as difficult to answer as what scope would be best for someone.
+But I did respond and thought I could maybe turn it into a post too.
+Obviously it all depends on what they want to look at the most and from where.
+Maybe even with whom.
+Nevertheless, here are my thoughts on some extra considerations.

 Picture of a boy looking through a telescope to represent astronomy